mshick/librabbitmq/README.md

 *   `connection.useExisting` will return an existing default connection upon invocation of `createConnection`, useful if you have many plugins but want to just use a single connection.
 Defaults to `false`.
 *   `preserveChannels` will keep around publish and push channels, minimizing request overhead, but potentially causing [issues](https://github.com/squaremo/amqp.node/issues/144), though none I've been able to replicate
 *   `retryQueue` settings for the retry queue, supporting limits and exponential backoff
-*   `doneQueue` can write finished jobs to a final queue.
+*   `doneQueue` can write finished tasks to a final queue.
 Defaults to `false`, because it seems like an odd pattern.
 You're probably better off writing to your own db.

 Additionally, all of the exposed methods take options that get passed to the underlying `amqplib` calls.